Wadian802/wadian802.github.io/docs/ComparableDevices.md

 | ![LM2575D2T-3.3G](./LM2575D2T.png)  | <ul><li> Very familiar with usage </li><li> will step down the voltage from 9V to 3.3V </li><li>   | <ul><li>  surface mounted  |   [LM2575T](https://www.digikey.com/en/products/detail/onsemi/LM2575T-3-3G/1476700). |

 # Selected Components
-## Choice 26M048B1B
+##  26M048B1B Step Motor
-This bipolar stepper motor will be able to oporate at 5V and provide adequate amount of torque to move a gate.
-It has a small step angle allowing for greater adjustments.
-The size compact size makes it perfect to fit in a smaller area and can be mounted by means rather than make use of a part specific bracket.
+This bipolar step motor will be able to oporate at 5V and provide adequate amount of torque to move a gate.
+It has a small step angle of 7.5 degrees allowing for greater adjustments.
+From mounting hole to mounting hole, its only 1.374 inches with an overall diamerter of 1.030 inches.
+It is small yet functional and adequate for the project needs.

-## Choice IFX9201SGAUMA1
+##  IFX9201SGAUMA1 Motor driver
 This full half bridge will interface in SPI and it will work with the selected chip.
-It can be configured to work with 5.0V, the same power required to run the stepper motoer.
-This enables both the stepper driver and stepper motor to run off the same voltage avoiding the need to step down power between both motor and driver.
+This chip model will output at 3.3 volts working with the step motor.
+Because the step motor is bipolar, it will need two drivers.
+One driver will control the motion of the step motor in one direction, the other chip will control the motion of the step motor in the other direction.

+##  PIC18F47Q10 Microcontroller
+The Microchip microcontrol is part of the PIC18 family.
+This particular chip hosts 40 pins, 2 being VDD and VSS, 1 for MCLR and for GPIO.
+It possesses the ability to work either SPI or I2C for connecting with different peripherals.
+As the microcontroller used in class, the familiarity of it makes it ideal the project.

+## LM275D2T Voltage regulator
+This voltage regular is a surface mounted regulater that will step down a 9V coming to an easier 3.3V.
+This particular part has been utilized before so the familiarity with its use, also makes it a great choice to use for this particular project.